Route timetables

 All S-Bahn Berlin timetables sorted by line.

 The S1 connects Berlin Wannsee to Oranienburg in Oberhavel County, Brandenburg via Zehlendorf and Schöneberg.
 It travels through the North-South S-Bahn tunnel and stops at Friedrichstraße via Gesundbrunnen.
 The line runs every 20 minutes to Oranienburg and offers passenger services between Wannsee and Frohnau at 10-minute intervals during the day.
-From Monday to Friday, every 20 minutes additional trains are offered during rush hours between Zehlendorf and Potsdamer Platz (trains are not available during the Christmas and summer holidays).
-The train runs every 30 minutes through the night on Friday and Saturday.
+From Monday to Friday, additional trains are offered during rush hours between Zehlendorf and Potsdamer Platz, so that there will now be a 5-minute interval on this section (These trains are not available during the Christmas and summer holidays.).
+The S1 runs every 30 minutes through the night on Friday and Saturday.

 The S2 departs from Blankenfelde in the county of Teltow-Fläming via Südkreuz, travels through the North-South S-Bahn tunnel with a stop at Friedrichstraße via Gesundbrunnen and ends in Hussitenstadt Bernau in the county of Barnim.
 The line runs every 20 minutes and offers passenger services between Lichtenrade and Buch at 10-minute intervals during the day.
 The train runs every 30 minutes through the night on Friday and Saturday.

-The S25 runs from Teltow city in the county of Potsdam-Mittelmark via Südkreuz, through the North-South S-Bahn tunnel with a stop at Friedrichstraße via Gesundbrunnen, and ends in Hennigsdorf in the county of Oberhavel.
+The S25 runs from Teltow City in the county of Potsdam-Mittelmark via Südkreuz, through the North-South S-Bahn tunnel with a stop at Friedrichstraße via Gesundbrunnen, and ends in Hennigsdorf in the county of Oberhavel.
 Trains on this line run every 20 minutes.
-During the day, the 20-minute interval is shortened to a 10-minute interval between Teltow city and Schönholz (Mon-Fri) and between Teltow City and Potsdamer Platz (Sa + So) (on the S26).
+During the day, the 20-minute interval is shortened to a 10-minute interval between Teltow City and Bornholmer Straße (Mon-Fri) and between Teltow City and Potsdamer Platz (Sa + So) (on the S26).
 The train runs every 30 minutes through the night on Friday and Saturday.

 The S41 is a ring line that’s approximately 37 km in length and runs clockwise stopping at stations: Südkreuz, Westkreuz, Gesundbrunnen, Ostkreuz, and Südkreuz.
 Trains on this line take 59 minutes to circle.
 At numerous stations, there are transfer options for long-distance, regional, S-Bahn, and U-Bahn trains.